 Tucson Wildlife Center

-Tucson Wildlife Center has been rescuing sick, injured and orphaned wild animals for 22 years.
+Tucson Wildlife Center has been rescuing sick, injured and orphaned wild animals for more than 25 years.
 Our largely volunteer-operated nonprofit provides rescue and release services, veterinary care and rehabilitation expertise all free of charge to the public.
 Our Center operates on donations and grants and receives no government funding.

 In addition to direct animal care, TWC staff and volunteers provide educational opportunities to the community to teach about habitat protection and peaceful coexistence with wildlife.